mircea-mihail/introduction-to-robotics/README.md

 This is a mandatory course taken in the 3rd year of my scholarship at the Faculty of Mathematics and Computer Science, University of Bucharest.

-Throught this repo you can find homework-specific requirements, implementation details, code, image files and more.
+Throughout this repo you can find homework-specific requirements, implementation details, code, image files and more.

 ## Homework 1
 TBA